So the key issues, and this is problem domain definition. This is Dr. Henning-speak here. So there’s a problem and a domain for that problem.

 Because what he had done is, he produced an incredibly complex solution that he couldn’t sell to anybody because nobody understood it.

 It’s the same with asset management strategy.

-You can produce something that’s incredibly complex that shows that you are masterful of modelling and everything else like that but if nobody else can understand it or can buy into it, then you have had a lot of fun modelling – but at the end of the day, what produces the action is then reducing that to a simple problem statement that says, we’ve done all these analyses but this is the problem.
+You can produce something that’s incredibly complex that shows that you are masterful of modeling and everything else like that but if nobody else can understand it or can buy into it, then you have had a lot of fun modeling – but at the end of the day, what produces the action is then reducing that to a simple problem statement that says, we’ve done all these analyses but this is the problem.